kibrukuture/yolo/readme.md

 ## Usage

-After installing the dependencies, you can start the application by running the following command from the `fe_yolo` & `server` folder:
+After installing the dependencies, you can start the application by running the following command from the `/fe_yolo` & `/server` folder:

 `npm run dev`